mfaatihyusron/Web-SponsorQu/README.md

 SponsorQu makes it easy for MSMEs and student organizations to contact F&B companies for sponsorship purposes.
 In addition, we also provide a place for the three roles to interact through posts.
 SponsorQu can cut down the time of student organizations in finding funds and can be a way for MSME owners to find new customers and expand their market.

 ## Installation
--make sure you have node.js
+-make sure you have node.js <br>
--open the directori of the project
+-open the directori of the project<br>
 -input php artisan serve in the command prompt like a usual laravel project

 ## Our Progres